mcous/gonogo/README.md

 gonogo takes a schema object or validation function.
 It returns a function that you may use to validate a target.
 If the schema is not valid, gonogo will throw.

-If the schema is a validation function, the target will be passed to the schema and a true / false return value will determine if the target is valid.
-If the schema is an object, each key of the schema should be a validation function.
-Those keys will be used to validate the values of the target.
+Given a validation function, the test target will be passed to the function and a true / false return value will determine if the target is valid.
+Given a schema object, each key of the object should be a validation function.
+Those keys will be used to validate their corresponding values of the test target.

-Example with schema function:
+Example with validation function:

 ``` js
 const validate = gng((value) => value === 'pass')